 Six other factors identified by the FOOL include U.S. economic data, supply and demand, inflation, currency movements, ETFs and uncertainty.

-Commodities related to silver include:
+Commodities related to gold include:

 London Metal Exchange (LME)

 It offers exposure to futures and options of a large variety of metals and commodities

 The New York Mercantile Exchange (NYMEX)